 - You must not be eligible for “minimum essential coverage” through any other source (e.g., your employer, Medicare, Medicaid, etc.).
 There is, however, an exception to this requirement for people who have employer coverage that is deemed “unaffordable.”

 One important point to note is that the credit is calculated on a monthly basis.
 In other words, you do not have to qualify for the entire year in order to be eligible for the credit.
-If you meet the requirements for, say, 4 months, then you will be eligible for 4 months worth of the credit.
+If your annual income is such that you would qualify and you meet the other the requirements for, say, 4 months, then you will be eligible for 4 months worth of the credit.

 For details on how the credit is calculated, please see this prior article.